 4. Treat Yourself

 Now is the time to be selfish!
 Being a new mom is hard work, and you deserve to reward yourself for all you do every day.
 For me, I always treat myself with an iced coffee from Starbucks when I feel I’ve done something to deserve a treat.
 Surviving each day for a new mom is a significant task, so pick something you love and let yourself have it whenever you need a pick-me-up or a little postpartum self-care.
+Check out these 10 self-care necessities for moms HERE.

 5. Create a Routine

 This may be easier said than done, but having a daily routine in place is a great way to feel like you are getting back to normal.
 Try to wake up and go to sleep around the same time every day.
 Schedule even mundane things like washing the dishes and having lunch.
 Write your schedule down in a pretty new notebook—it’s much easier to follow a routine when it’s written down in front of you!
 If you are trying to create a sleep schedule for your baby, this will help with that too.
+Learn more here about 7 steps you can take to mindful self-love.

 6. Schedule “You” Time